Skip to content

 Oxbury's Modern Slavery Statement

-Made in accordance with our obligations under section 54 of the Modern Slavery Act 2015 and refers to the financial year ending 31 December 2024, for Oxbury Bank plc and its subsidiary Oxbury Earth Limited (“Oxbury”).
+Made in accordance with our obligations under section 54 of the Modern Slavery Act 2015 and refers to the financial year ending 31 December 2025, for Oxbury Bank PLC and its subsidiaries (“Oxbury”).

-This statement on modern slavery and human trafficking, is made in accordance with our obligations under section 54 of the Modern Slavery Act 2015 and refers to the financial year ending 31 December 2024, for Oxbury Bank plc and its subsidiary Oxbury Earth Limited (“Oxbury”).
+This statement on modern slavery and human trafficking, is made in accordance with our obligations under section 54 of the Modern Slavery Act 2015 and refers to the financial year ending 31 December 2025, for Oxbury Bank PLC and its subsidiaries (“Oxbury”).

 Oxbury

-Oxbury is the UK’s only specialist agricultural bank and the only bank that has a singular focus on the rural economy.
-We provide farmers with the specialised lending that they need to run their farms and provide savings accounts to any individual or business that wants to help farmers and the wider market produce food, preserve the countryside, and deliver a positive impact to the rural economy.
+Oxbury is the UK’s only specialist agricultural bank with a singular focus on the rural economy.
+We provide farmers in the UK with the specialised lending they need to run their farms, and provide savings accounts to any UK individual or business that wants to help farmers and the wider market produce food, preserve the countryside, and deliver a positive impact to the rural economy.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
 We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships.